dbrennand/pwsh-monzo/README.md

 ## Usage

+Provide the `-Verbose` parameter to all cmdlets to produce more output.

 ### Using the playground access token:

 * Accept the prompt in the Monzo app (on your phone) to allow access to your account.